ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter1/step9.md

 </div>
 ```

-The final result should be a page that is functional and looks pretty. (well, not too pretty, as I am not a designer)
+The final result should be a page that is functional and has a nice(r) look and feel.